huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 </Tip>

-## `BetterTransformer` API and Flash Attention for faster inference
+## BetterTransformer and Flash Attention

-We have recently integrated `BetterTransformer` for faster inference on multi-GPU for text, image and audio models.
-Check the documentation about this integration [here](https://huggingface.co/docs/optimum/bettertransformer/overview) for more details.
+[`BetterTransformer`](https://huggingface.co/docs/optimum/bettertransformer/overview) is supported for faster inference on multi-GPU for text, image, and audio models.

-For text models, especially decoder-based models (e.g. GPT, T5, Llama, etc.), the `BetterTransformer` API will convert all attention operations to use the [`torch.nn.functional.scaled_dot_product_attention` method](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) (SDPA), that is available only from PyTorch 2.0 and onwards.
+For text models, especially decoder-based models (GPT, T5, Llama, etc.), the `BetterTransformer` API converts all attention operations to use the [`torch.nn.functional.scaled_dot_product_attention` method](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) (SDPA) that is only available in PyTorch 2.0 and onwards.

-An example usage of the `BetterTransformer` API is shown below:
+To convert a model to `BetterTransformer`:

 ```python
 from transformers import AutoModelForCausalLM